 In Jim's words, "The steam trains were pretty crude, with only one large driving wheel (back wheel of a tractor) and cylinders that looked almost like they belonged on a compound engine.
 The tender and other cars were little four wheeled affairs.
 I found another steam engine picture recently lettered for the Oregon Short Line, and looks like something Pocatello shop made.
 I don't have any data on it, but it was obviously a "home made" product.
 The UP steam train had a Vanderbilt style tender and the OSL version had a square tender."

-Thanks goes to Nathan Beauheim, Jim Burrill, Karl Dahlquist, Jim Ehernberger, Warren Johnson, Norm Metcalf, and George Poindexter for sharing their information.
+Thanks goes to those who have helped with the above information, including Nathan Beauheim, Jim Burrill, Karl Dahlquist, Jim Ehernberger, Dick Harley, Warren Johnson, Steve Lee, Norm Metcalf, and Tim O'Connor.